Tewapirat/ROS2-Cleaning-Robot-Intelligent/README.md

-# ROS2-Cleaning-Robot-Intelligent
+# Intelligent Cleaning Robot
-This project is impoved from solar cell cleaning robot
+This project is impoved from solar cell cleaning robot and explore new technology to optimize the systems to autonomus.

+### Nodes
+-Publisher
+-Subscriber